 The SRE is usually covered in Terms 5 or 6 using The BBC Living and Growing resources.
 Detailed information is sent home to parents to inform them what their child will be covering and an invitation is sent out for viewing the DVD prior to your child.

-Running through the delivery of all PSHE, SRE and everyday school life, including Collective Worship the children at Wansdyke are taught about and expected respect the Governments British Values.
+Running through the delivery of all PSHE, SRE and everyday school life, including Collective Worship, the children at Wansdyke are taught about the importance of British Values.

 At Wansdyke a high-quality history education helps pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
 It inspires pupils’ curiosity to know more about the past.
 Pupils are equiped to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 The national curriculum for history aims to ensure that all pupils: